 From our home on the Peloponnese, I can see the island upon which I spent a good portion of my formative years.
 It is the place where my love for the culinary culture of Greece began when, as a child, I learned to enjoy the island’s traditional foods: pungent goat’s and sheep’s milk cheeses, savory wild greens pies, fish soup made from the day’s catch, sea urchins plucked from the rocky shoreline.
 It is my love for those foods and the oldways of this region that inspires me to write this blog.

 Thank you so much for visiting The Shepherd and the Olive Tree.
-If you wish to reach me, please email poulithra AT gmail DOT com
+If you wish to reach me, please send a message to poulithra AT gmail DOT com